GiorgioMorales/giorgiomorales.github.io/_posts/2020-10-19-Layer-wise-Relevance-Propagation-in-Pytorch.md

 ...
 {% endhighlight %}

-These values are not expected to be the same, due to the fact that we are altering the original weights using the LRP-$\gamma$ rule and that the derivation is not exact, but they should be very similar.
+In reality, these values are not expected to be the same, due to the fact that we are altering the original weights using the LRP-$\gamma$ rule and that the derivation is not exact, but they should be very similar.